nuobit/lighting-vertical/lighting_export_bmecat/README.rst

 |badge1| |badge2| |badge3|

-This module adds the function generate_generic_name for display names models
+This module allows generating catalogs in BMEcat ETIM format.

 **Table of contents**